 You will see the "Token is saved" success notification and that's it!
-Now our support team have access to your site and can look into the issue you are experiencing.
+Now our support team has access to your site and can look into the issue you are experiencing.

 Add FTP Details

-The FTP details consist in a server address, a username and a password.
+The FTP details consist of a server address, a username, and a password.
 For example, in the FileZilla program the FTP fields will have the following structure:

 Usually, the safest and the fastest way to find your FTP details is by contacting your web hosting provider and ask them for the FTP details of your website.
 Once you get a hold of your FTP details, click on the "Add FTP Details" section, right above the conversation window:

 Then, in the pop-up that opens, fill in all these fields with the necessary information: